- slide 1 of 4

 - Change the Direction to Linear Diagonal

 You now have a working risk assessment template that you can modify either by changing the existing data or by adding new projects/activities for evaluation.
-If you would like to download this template to use or adapt for your own risk analysis, follow this link to its location in the Bright Hub's media gallery where you can also download other project management templates and forms, including this risk assessment form.
+If you would like to download this template to use or adapt for your own risk analysis, click here to download.
+Another version of the risk assessment form can be downloaded here.

 Using Excel to Make a Risk Assessment Template